• Skip to primary navigation

 5 from 1 vote

-Make tasty heart-shaped cookies with icing for your dog for Valentine’s Day.
+Make tasty and adorable heart-shaped cookies with icing to celebrate Valentine’s Day with your dog.

 Course Dog Treats